ITfoxtec/FoxIDs.Kubernetes-CD/multi_nodes/README.md

 # Deploy FoxIDs (Multi-Node Setup)

-Deploy FoxIDs as a scalable, multi-node installation.
+Deploy FoxIDs in a scalable, highly available multi-node topology.

 - **FoxIDs site** (multi-node)
 - **FoxIDs Control site** (multi-node)
-- **MongoDB** (multi-node)
+- **MongoDB** (replica set)
-- **OpenSearch** (multi-node)
+- **OpenSearch** (cluster)

-Minimum recommended cluster: three servers, each with 4 vCPUs, 16 GB RAM, and 100 GB SSD.
+Minimum recommended cluster size: 3 worker nodes (servers), each with 4 vCPUs, 16 GiB RAM, and 100 GiB SSD.

 Deployment manifests are located in the [app](app) folder.

-The deployment is bootstrapped using either `kubectl` or `Terraform`, followed by GitOps deployment with Argo CD.
+The deployment is bootstrapped using either `kubectl` or `Terraform`, followed by GitOps reconciliation with Argo CD.

 ## Prerequisites

-1. **Clone this repository.**
+1. Clone this repository.
-2. **Update domain references:** Search for `test-multi-nodes.foxids.com` and replace it with your base domain e.g, `my-company.com`.
+2. Replace all occurrences of the placeholder base domain `test-multi-nodes.foxids.com` with your real domain (e.g. `my-company.com`).
-   List of domains:
+   Default hostnames (update as needed):
    - FoxIDs: `id.test-multi-nodes.foxids.com`
    - FoxIDs Control: `control.test-multi-nodes.foxids.com`
    - Argo CD (optional): `argocd.test-multi-nodes.foxids.com`
    - OpenSearch Dashboards (optional): `opensearch.test-multi-nodes.foxids.com`
-3. **Update email addresses:** Search for `xxx@my-domain.com` and replace with your appropriate email addresses.
+3. Replace placeholder emails `xxx@my-domain.com` with valid addresses.
-4. **Configure DNS:** Set up DNS records for your domain after obtaining the IP address of your Kubernetes cluster's Ingress controller.
-Configure DNS as early as possible, since Let's Encrypt certificate issuance uses DNS validation.
+4. Configure DNS records for all required hostnames after (or while) obtaining the Ingress controller public IP.
+Do this early so Let's Encrypt can validate domains for certificate issuance.

 ## Accessing the Kubernetes Cluster

-Configure access to your Kubernetes cluster:

-- Place your cluster's `kubeconfig.yml` file in either:
+Place (or generate) your `kubeconfig.yml` in one of:
-  - `kubectl_setup\kube\kubeconfig.yml` (for kubectl bootstrap)
+- `kubectl_setup\kube\kubeconfig.yml` (kubectl bootstrap)
-  - `terraform_setup\kube\kubeconfig.yml` (for Terraform bootstrap)
+- `terraform_setup\kube\kubeconfig.yml` (Terraform bootstrap)

 ## Bootstrapping Deployment

-Choose a bootstrap method:
+Choose a bootstrap path:

-- For **kubectl**, continue in the [kubectl_setup](kubectl_setup) folder.
+- For **kubectl**, continue in [kubectl_setup](kubectl_setup).
-- For **Terraform**, continue in the [terraform_setup](terraform_setup) folder.
+- For **Terraform**, continue in [terraform_setup](terraform_setup).

+> Argo CD may take several minutes to become fully ready.
+You can monitor progress via the [Argo CD Dashboard on localhost](app/readme.md#argo_cd_dashboard_on_localhost).

+For details about what is installed, see the [app](app) folder.
 > It takes some time from bootstrap deployment is done until Argo CD is ready.
 You can follow the status via the [Argo CD Dashboard on localhost](app/readme.md#argo_cd_dashboard_on_localhost).

 For further details about what is installed, please see the [app](app) folder.